satyasairay/AI-Vision-CCTV/README.md

 This project implements a **modular road‑security platform** designed to run entirely on local infrastructure.
 It integrates CCTV video streams for the following tasks:

-* **Moving‑vehicle detection & tracking** – detect moving objects in each frame using either a lightweight background‑subtraction approach **or**, when local weights are provided, a **YOLO‑based detector** for higher accuracy.
-Vehicles are tracked across frames using a centroid‑based tracker.
+* **Moving-vehicle detection & tracking** – detect moving objects in each frame using either a lightweight background-subtraction approach **or**, when local weights are provided, a **YOLO-based detector** for higher accuracy.
+Vehicles are tracked across frames with a Kalman/Hungarian multi-object tracker that combines motion and colour appearance cues.
 * **License‑plate recognition (ANPR)** – extract and recognize license plates from detected vehicles.
-* **Masked‑person & periocular/eye recognition** – detect people using a HOG‑based detector (or an optional YOLO model), classify mask usage with a lightweight CNN (if weights are available), and identify individuals using only the eye region.
-Identities are stored in a local `eye_database` and can be enrolled via a provided script.
+* **Masked-person & periocular/eye recognition** – detect people using a HOG-based detector (or an optional YOLO model), classify mask usage with a lightweight CNN (if weights are available), and identify individuals using only the eye region.
+MobileNet-based embeddings keep identities in a local `eye_database` or external `.npz`, and can be enrolled via the provided script.
-* **Event logging & dashboard visualization** – log detection events with metadata and display them through a local dashboard.
+* **Event logging, metrics & dashboard visualization** – log detection events with metadata, expose Prometheus metrics, and display insights through a local dashboard and calibration wizard.

 The system is designed to be **fully local** with no external cloud dependencies.
 All computation happens on devices you control, and models are loaded from local files.
 Configuration allows for adapting to different camera specifications (resolution, FPS, GPU availability, NIR support) and enabling or disabling advanced analytics.
 A wide range of security features are implemented via modular components (see **Features** below).
 You can turn each analytic on or off in `configs/default.yaml`.